 Please commit to the following throughout your stay:

-- To participate in two interviews each week with your Forest Refuge teachers.
+To participate in two meetings each week with your Forest Refuge teachers.

 Over the decades, IMS teachers and staff have given careful consideration to creating conditions most conducive to deepening the qualities of tranquility, kindness and understanding.
 Silence and simplicity stand as two core pillars of our retreat culture, and provide the framework for stepping back from the busyness and complexity of our lives and moving into a quieter way of being.